-Apple’s online shopping hub’s web-page helps its customers learn more about no-contact delivery options, getting help from a specialist, and more.
+Apple’s online shopping hub’s web page helps its customers learn more about no-contact delivery options, get help from a specialist, and more.

 Need of the hour

 According to many reports a majority of Apple Stores worldwide had to be closed since the middle of March when the COVID-19 pandemic started to worsen.
 Very few stores have reopened.
 And these mainly deal with device support appointments and further stress on online shopping.

 You could now buy your favorite Apple device: a laptop, iPhone, tablet, or smartwatch with just a few clicks from your home.
 The Cupertino-based company informs that its hub is not just limited to shopping.
 The streamlined online portal also allows you to chat with device specialists, trade-in products, book no-contact delivery, and get support from the Genius Bar.

 The iPhone maker explained that the orders would require a verbal confirmation instead of a written signature.
 The delivery personnel would then leave the product at your door.

 Going by the situation due to the Coronavirus crisis, people are highly likely to avoid going to the stores even if they open up.
 Hence, Apple’s online shopping hub is likely to do good business for a while.
 It also adds to the safety of its employee and the customer.